cilium/cilium/Documentation/gettingstarted/kafka.rst

 ::

-  $ ./kafka-consume.sh --topic deathstar-plans
+  $./kafka-consume.sh --topic deathstar-plans
-  [2017-10-31 07:09:36,679] WARN Not authorized to read from topic deathstar-plans. (org.apache.kafka.clients.consumer.internals.Fetcher)
-  [2017-10-31 07:09:36,683] ERROR Error processing message, terminating consumer process:  (kafka.tools.ConsoleConsumer$) org.apache.kafka.common.errors.TopicAuthorizationException: Not authorized to access topics: [deathstar-plans] Processed a total of 0 messages
+  [2018-04-10 23:51:12,956] WARN Error while fetching metadata with correlation id 2 : {deathstar-plans=TOPIC_AUTHORIZATION_FAILED} (org.apache.kafka.clients.NetworkClient)

 This is blocked as well, thanks to the Cilium network policy.
 Imagine how different things would have been if the empire had been using
 Cilium from the beginning!

 Step 6: Clean Up